tact-lang/pitaya/docs/strategies.md

 Flow

-- Reviewers (N total): each reviews the whole PR (diff vs `base_branch`) and returns a Markdown report in the final message.
+- Reviewers (N total): each inspects changes with local git in the isolated workspace (e.g., `git diff <base_branch>...<branch>`) and returns a Markdown report.
-- Validators (1 per reviewer): refine, dedupe, correct severities, and append a fenced JSON trailer with verdict/counts in their final message.
+- Validators (1 per reviewer): refine, dedupe, correct severities, and append a fenced JSON trailer with verdict/counts.
-- Composer: aggregates validated reviewer messages and returns a consolidated review in its final message; sets an overall verdict (PASS or NEEDS_CHANGES).
+- Composer: aggregates validated reviewer messages and returns a consolidated review; sets an overall verdict (PASS or NEEDS_CHANGES).

 Key options

 - `reviewers` (default 3)
 - `reviewer_max_retries` (default 0), `validator_max_retries` (default 1)
-- `base_branch` (default `origin/main`)
+- `base_branch` (default `main`)
+- `include_branches` (list of unqualified branch names to make available read‑only in the workspace; use `pitaya.yaml`)
 - `fail_on` severities that should fail CI (default `BLOCKER,HIGH`)
 - `ci_fail_policy` (default `needs_changes`; options: `needs_changes`, `always`, `never`)
 - Long-form instructions: `review_instructions{,_path}`, `validator_instructions{,_path}`, `composer_instructions{,_path}`

+Branch availability in the workspace

+- The workspace always contains a local `base_branch` checked out from `origin/<base_branch>`.
+- Additional read‑only branches can be included via `include_branches` (must exist as `origin/<name>`).
+No remotes are available and push is disabled.
+- Pitaya also automatically includes the host repo’s current HEAD branch when it differs from `base_branch`.

 Examples